TypeSafeSchwalbe/RoseQuartz-Examples/model/README.md

 - enable depth testing
 - render the model and rotate it

-The 3D model has been taken from [here](https://maxparata.itch.io/voxelshop).
+The 3D model was made by Max Parata and has been taken from [here](https://maxparata.itch.io/voxelshop).